vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 ## Index the dataset

 Feed the dataset.
-During indexing, Vespa will invoke the embedding model (which is relatively computionally expensive), so feeding and indexing this dataset takes about 180 seconds on a M1 laptop (535 inserts/s).
+During indexing, Vespa will invoke the embedding model (which is relatively computationally expensive), so feeding and indexing this dataset takes about 180 seconds on a M1 laptop (535 inserts/s).

 <div class="pre-parent">